y-z-zhang/SBD/README.md

 This repository is part of the paper: Y. Zhang, V. Latora, and A. E. Motter, _Unified Treatment of Dynamical Processes on Generalized Networks: Higher-order, Multilayer, and Temporal Interactions_, [arXiv:2010.00613](https://arxiv.org/abs/2010.00613).

-SBD is a simple and efficient algorithm for finding the finest simultaneous block diagonalization of multiple matrices.
+SBD is a simple and efficient algorithm for finding a (often finest) simultaneous block diagonalization of multiple matrices.
 The algorithm works by finding the eigendecomposition of a _single_ matrix, which is a random linear combination of all the matrices to be simultaneously block diagonalized.

 The repository includes: